Jack-Chuang/UW-CSE-571-Probabilistic-Robotics/README.md

 # Deadline 05/07/2021, 11:59 PM Pacific.
 - Project report submission on gradescope.
 - Code submission will be via github repositories.
-Each group should fork this repo to create their own repositories.
+Each group should create a private repo (see Task-1 step-1).
 Name their repos to `cse571-sp21-project-1-{team-name}` give the TAs (github ids - fishbotics, rohjunha, desinghkar) access to these github repositories.

 # Recommended exercises: